anchorP34/PlayByPlay-Reports/README.md

 The imports that are necessary are pandas to handle the dataframes, matplotlib and seaborn for visualizations, and scikitlearn for machine learning.

 The data that was pulled came from thousands of results pulled FullGamePull script and loaded to the Data Science Results CSV.
 Once it was loaded into a pandas dataframe, I removed records that did not have a pitch sequence available or were not 0-0 count results since they only had 1 pitch in the at bat.
 I did not try to infer what the pitch sequence was since there are multiple permutations of how an at bat can go, and these records hold the most information that can be pulled from an at bat.
+Therefore, if there were at bats that had counts that could not be inferred as the total number of pitches, or were null for the pitch sequence, I deleted them from the dataset.
+I also did not have to work with categorical variables due to everything being created into bit flags.

 From the information in the Pitch Sequence column and the result column, I was able to create functions that determine if an at bat had one of the 12 different counts at some point in the at bat.
 I could also determine the finishing ball and strike count of the at bat, and the number of pitches seen in the at bat.